Jesús A. Villamor: Battle of Batangas Field

+Retreat to Bataan

 Upon activation of War Plan Orange, the 6th Pursuit Squadron and the rest of the PAAC were ordered to destroy their aircraft inventory.
 Capt.
 Villamor and his unit were ordered to a strategic retreat to Bataan and transformed their mission to air defense.
+He would join Gen. MacArthur and President Manuel L. Quezon on the ferry to Fort Mills on Corregidor Island on December 24, 1941.
 Capt.
-Villamor ordered his unit to rally in Bataan and take up infantry and air defense roles.
-He would join Gen. MacArthur and Pres.
-Manuel L. Quezon on the ferry to Fort Mills on Corregidor Island on December 24, 1941.
-Capt.
 Villamor and his unit were still hoping to receive new aircraft from Australia.
 However, the shipment of the Pensacola Convoy never came through.

-For leading his squadron, Villamor was twice cited by the United States Army for bravery, receiving the Distinguished Service Cross for actions on December 10, 1941, and an Oak Leaf Cluster in lieu of a second award of the Distinguished Service Cross (DSC) for actions on December 12, 1941.
+For leading his squadron, Capt.
+Villamor was twice cited by the United States Army for bravery, receiving the Distinguished Service Cross for actions on December 10, 1941, and an Oak Leaf Cluster in lieu of a second award of the Distinguished Service Cross (DSC) for actions on December 12, 1941.
 Villamor is the only Filipino to receive the DSC twice.

+Gen. Harold Huston George, head of the Far East Air Force was tasked by MacArthur to conduct an aerial photography mission over Ternate, Cavite to search for the artillery placement of Maj.
+Toshinori Kondo.
+Gen. George had tasked Capt.
+Villamor for this mission.
 On February 9, 1942, Capt.
-Villamor conducted a reconnaissance mission over occupied Cavite in a PT-13 escorted by four American P-40 Warhawks.
-No sooner, 6 Japanese Zeros appeared.
+Villamor conducted a reconnaissance mission over occupied Cavite in a PT-13, escorted by four American P-40 Warhawks.
 Capt.
-Villamor's aircraft damaged but was still able to land it safely.
-One P-40 was lost at the cost of 4 Zeros.
+Villamor was on the student-pilot seat, while Sgt.
+Juan V. Abanes from the 5th Photographic Squadron volunteered to operate the camera.
+Six Japanese Zeros appeared, and while Capt.
+Villamor's aircraft was damaged he was still able to land it safely.
+One P-40 was lost at the cost of four Zeros.
 Capt.
-Villamor's mission proved to be a success, as the films were delivered, and the information was collated with the ground observers, and counterbattery fire was put into effect.
+Villamor's mission proved to be a success, as the films were delivered, information was collated with ground observers, and counter-battery fire was put into effect.